broeckca/docker-iobroker-alpine/readme.md

 # The MIT License (MIT)

-<p>Please notice that the adapters have their respective licenses.
+Please notice that the adapters have their respective licenses.

 Copyright (c) 2014-2018 bluefox dogafox@gmail.com,